Hypercubed/strided-view/API.md

 | Method | Type |
 | ---------- | ---------- |
 | `findIndices` | `(callbackFn?: MapCallback<T, boolean> or undefined) => [number, number][]` |

+Parameters:

+* `callbackFn`: - The function to execute on each element, returning whether to include the element in the result

 #### :gear: sample